Caregiver Support Services

 - Our social worker and occupational therapist team are available to support you through challenging situations that may arise along the dementia-caregiving journey.

-- Schedule a time with an occupational therapist to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.
+- Schedule a time with our MOCA Certified staff to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.

 - Trained Options Counselors provide guidance to individuals as they make informed choices about long-term services and supports.